fbpx

 “Lord, Your Spirit moves in ways I don’t always understand.
 Help me to trust You in the calm and in the storm, knowing that You are shaping me for Your purpose.
 Teach me to lean into Your presence and follow where You lead.
 Amen.”

-Nate serves as the Executive Director of Canyon Ministries and has been leading trips and tours throughout the Southwest for over 20 years.
-With over 1,000 days studying and teaching in the Grand Canyon National Park, he loves spending time both on the rim and river, along with field research in geology and Native American archaeology.
-In addition to his work in the Grand Canyon, Nate has guided in many National Parks across the western U.S. and led science and biblical archaeology tours to museums and historical sites around the world.
+Nate is the Executive Director of Canyon Ministries and has been leading trips and tours across the Southwest for over 20 years.
+With more than 1,000 days spent studying and teaching in the Grand Canyon National Park, he has a deep passion for both the rim and the river, along with field research in geology and Native American archaeology.
+Beyond his work in the Grand Canyon, Nate has guided tours in many National Parks throughout the western U.S. and led science and biblical archaeology tours to museums and historical sites around the world.

 Canyon Ministries